 I am a postdoctoral scholar at UCSD’s Institute for Practical Ethics.
-My research focuses on issues at the intersection of ethics, politics, technology, and the environment.
+My research focuses on issues at the intersection of ethics, political philosophy, technology, and the environment.
 Currently, I am working through the social and ethical implications of genetic engineering–specifically, gene drive technology.
 I completed my Ph.D. at Goethe University Frankfurt, where I wrote a dissertation (under the supervision of Darrel Moellendorf and Rainer Forst) on the ethical and political aspects of geoengineering as a policy response to anthropogenic climate change.
 From 2016-2017 I was a Predoctoral Research Fellow at Harvard’s Kennedy School of Government, and in 2017 I joined the Université catholique de Louvain to work with Axel Gosseries as the Bernheim Postdoctoral Fellow in Social Responsibility.
-I have articles published or forthcoming in: Journal of Applied Philosophy; Global Environmental Politics; Ethics, Policy, & the Environment; Moral Philosophy and Politics; and the Journal of Global Ethics.
-And my first book, Climate Engineering: A Normative Perspective, is forthcoming with Lexington Books.
+I have articles published or forthcoming in: Bioethics; Journal of Applied Philosophy; Global Environmental Politics; Ethics, Policy, & the Environment; Moral Philosophy and Politics; and the Journal of Global Ethics.
+And my first book, Climate Engineering: A Normative Perspective, was just published with Lexington Books.